isaachsu1/ICS4U-Culminating/README.md

 # ICS4U-Culminating

-This repository containes all the programs for the tasks.
+This repository containes all the programs for the tasks within the culminating assignment for ICS4U.

 Organizaiton:
 - the first number in the name is the task number
 - the second number in the name is the program number